Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 The Cultist gains the ability to once a day target one Malefic per rest with a “Divine Obey: Ignore Me” call for the duration of a combat scene.
 Powerful Malefic may be capable of resisting this command.

-If the Rite fails, the Cultist suffers the Personal Failure as normal and gains the Cursed state.
+If the Rite fails, the Cultist suffers the Personal Failure as normal and gains the Damned state.
 This Rite automatically fails if the Cultist has not undergone the First Trial of Unbecoming or has less than 12 Depravity.

 Rank 2 – True Necromancer